Twin Cities, Gemini

 Francis stared in surprise before he let out a fond sigh, selected one, and lit it for himself.
 “You really are keeping on your whole abstaining thing, aren’t you?
 Never thought you the type.”

 “I’m doin’ it for a pal,” Cadence said, slipping the packet back into his pocket and nestling beside him.
 She lifted her hand, revealing that she had plucked a v-cigarette out for herself.
 Lighting it with a shake, she pressed it to her lips and said, “But I guess I can take one up for a pal too.”
+Grimaced.
+“Like I said.
+Not as good as normal cigs.”

 Francis let out a musical chuckle before his eyes darkened and he focused on a point on the wall.
 “Some of the Romano’s executives have already sent some men out to hit up a couple of the Campanas’ joints.”
-He paused to take a long puff.
+He paused to take drag.
 “Cavallo came by to ask me to lend him some assistance before he shook you up.
 Donato also came by to tell me to hold off.
 Odd move—asking someone to do something for you and then throwing you under the bus.”
 He flicked the ash off his bud.
 “Part of me wants to spite Donato and put our men on it straight on the dot.”

 “There’s a ‘but’ coming.”